Healthy Chicken Croquettes Recipe with Zucchini and Onions

 ground chicken patties on a parchment paper lined baking sheet.

 2. Cook the patties in batches for about four minutes per side.
 There must be an inch between each patty, or they will steam and not sauté.
-Check to make sure the internal temperature of each croquette is 165°F before removing it from the pan.
+Check to ensure each croquette’s internal temperature is 165°F before removing it from the pan.
 The patties should be golden brown on the outside when you remove them from the pan.

 chicken croquettes and sour cream on a white platter.